 News flash!
 Pinterest is actually a search engine.
 Pinterest marketing for bloggers is where it’s at.
 Much like any other search engine, Pinterest has a search bar to search what you are looking for and Pinterest will even suggest other related searched similar to yours.
 Cool, huh?

 Not only is Pinterest a search engine, but it should also be a platform we all utilize for our businesses and websites, no matter what type of business you may have.
-If you focus on getting that SEO green light on WordPress, then have the same mentality for Pinterest.
+If you focus on getting that SEO green light on WordPress (This is an affiliate link, which means I make a small commission on sales generated through such links), then have the same mentality for Pinterest.